News update: Evictions ban for business owners affected by the Covid-19 pandemic

-In this guide, produced in collaboration with Wilkes' Mark Hodgson, you'll learn what the UK laws say about the terms agreed between commercial landlords and tenants.
+In this guide you'll learn what the UK laws say about the terms agreed between commercial landlords and tenants.

 Whether you're a commercial landlord or a tenant, the videos, notes and infographics within this guide should give you the information you need to be confident your commercial tenancy agreements are correct, fair and legally compliant.

 And if you're looking for tailored advice just for your business, get in touch via our Speak to an Adviser feature and we'll connect you with an expert who can assist you.

 What does it mean to be a commercial landlord?